 🇨🇴 Route: Cartagena > Santa Marta > Medellin > Bogota > Salento

 As you may already know, Colombia is a real melting-pot of culture and if this is the first country in the region that you visit, then you will have the warmest introduction here.

-With sizzling weather, heated parties, and beautiful beaches; Colombia has so much to offer.
+With sizzling weather, cool parties, and beautiful beaches; Colombia has lots to offer.
 Remember to click on each location to learn more.